AP source: Texas Tech to hire Baylor's Joey McGuire as coach

 McGuire is in his fifth season with Baylor.
 He was hired by former Bears coach Matt Rhule and retained as associate head coach when Dave Aranda took over in 2020 after Rhule went to the NFL as coach of the Carolina Panthers.

-McGuire is a member of the Texas High School Coaches Association Hall of Honor who led Cedar Hill High School to three state championships in 14 seasons.
+McGuire is a member of the Texas High School Coaches Association Hall of Honor who led Cedar Hill to three state championships in 14 seasons.

-Texas Tech fired Matt Wells last month in the middle of the former Utah State coach’s third season with the Red Raiders at 5-3.
+Texas Tech fired Matt Wells last month in the middle of the former Utah State coach’s third season.
+The Red Raiders were 5-3 when the move was made.

 More AP college football: https://apnews.com/hub/college-football and https://twitter.com/AP_Top25.
 Sign up for the AP’s college football newsletter: https://apnews.com/cfbtop25